 Track & Field Head Coach: Amy Posner Wolff

-I am very excited to start my 21st season coaching MIHS track.
-I guess after 20 years it was time for me to add "co-head" to my hurdle/spring coach title.
-I am a local girl, graduated from Lake Washington High School where my coach Roger is still coaching.
+I am very excited to start coaching my 22nd season, 2nd as co-head, for MIHS Track & Field.
+I am a local girl, who graduated from Lake Washington High School where my coach Roger recently retired.
 My senior year he said something that changed my life, "When you run in college..."
 Up until that point I had never considered running at the next level.
 He encouraged me to walk on the University of Washington track team where I ran the 400m Hurdles.
-I cannot imagine a spring without track.
+I cannot imagine a spring without track in my life.
 I coach because of Roger.

 After completing my Masters in Physical Ed/Sports Admin at Seattle Pacific University, I became the Recreation Director at the Bellevue Club.
 In 2001 I missed being part of a track program, so I reached out to local high schools.
 Mercer Island was the only one hiring.
 Fast forward, I ended up moving to MI, having three kids, and falling in love with the community.
-I volunteered, coached and pre-covid I managed the MI Orangetheory, where I currently coach on Sundays (come take my class:) Never in a million years did I expect to still be coaching at MIHS AND have one of my children on my team!
-My son AJ is a junior shot putter.
+Pre-covid I managed the MI Orangetheory, where I currently coach classes a few days a week (come take my class:)

 Track & Field Head Coach: Stacy Edwards